Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Rocket German audio lessons are extremely helpful

+But that challenge is exactly what makes Rocket so powerful.
 In my opinion, these guided conversations are remarkably effective for improving your listening comprehension and verbal skills.
-You’re essentially asked to use the German language under pressure just like you would in real life situations.
+You’re essentially asked to use German under pressure just like you would in real life situations.
 That’s the key point here, you get simulated real world experience with Rocket’s interactive lessons.

 Diverse Reinforcement Exercises